DataBiosphere/data-portal/content/help/help/help-and-faq.md

 ### How do I access the data in the HCA?

 The user guides in the *Intro* section of the data portal contain detailed information about [how to access the data](/guides).
-We have also created a series of [data consumer vignettes](https://github.com/HumanCellAtlas/data-consumer-vignettes), which give examples of how others have accessed and used the data from the HCA.

 ### How do I visualize or analyze the data in the HCA?